CataIana/discord-banappeals/README.md

 Allows users to submit ban appeals by logging in with discord and submitting a reason why they should be unbanned.
 Output is directed to one or multiple webhooks

+## Known Issues
+Some characters are not properly decoded in the appeal embed.

 This setup assumes you are using the reverse proxy server nginx.
 # Setup:
 * Ensure you have a working nginx setup.